Introduction to Data Transfer using Globus

 • ROLE: Informs of whether the user has a things like administrative rights to the endpoint.

-• Box with the up arrow on the far right links to the file transfer manager.
+• Click on in the far right to link to the file transfer manager.

 Globus Endpoint Overview